Propensity weighting plus adjustment in proportional hazards model is not doubly robust: IPTW and simple proportional hazards models

 This model form covers most, if not all, commonly used parametric proportional hazards models, including Cox, Weibull, Exponential and flexible parametric proportional hazards \citep{royston2002flexible}, in addition to less common models such as piecewise exponential, and Gompertz-Makeham \citep{andersen2012statistical}.

 These estimators all have the same properties as the IPTW Cox as outlined above.
-This means, when the working propensity score model in \eqref{ipw} is correctly specified for confounding, but the working outcome model in \eqref{cox} is not correctly specified, $\hat{\beta}^{ipw**}$ is only guaranteed to be consistent for $\psi(t; \boldsymbol{Z})$, and the estimator in \eqref{stdparm} for $\zeta(t)$, under the null in the setting of completely independent and Type A covariate dependent censoring.
+This means, when the working propensity score model in \eqref{ipw} is correctly specified for confounding, but the working outcome model in \eqref{cox} is not correctly specified, $\widehat{\beta}^{ipw**}$ is only guaranteed to be consistent for $\psi(t; \boldsymbol{Z},\boldsymbol{\omega})$, and the estimator in \eqref{stdparm} for $\zeta(t)$, under the null in the setting of Type A covariate dependent censoring, a special case of which is completely independent censoring.
 Additionally, just like for the IPTW Cox estimators, there are no guarantees of consistency away from the null or under different types of censoring even under the null.

-We prove in the supplementary material the robustness under the null of the general IPTW proportional hazards models given in \eqref{cox}, which includes the Cox model and parametric proportional hazards model.
+We prove in the supporting information the robustness under the null of the general IPTW proportional hazards models given in \eqref{cox}, which includes the Cox model and parametric proportional hazards model.
 Additionally we demonstrate the lack of double robustness away from the null and under different forms of censoring in simulations.